carbonable-labs/carbonable_query_vaults/README.md

-# indexer-v2
+# Query vault

-Indexer using the new apibara database push and webhook.
+Query vaults for each apps.
+To simplify and
+, we